 In the initial days, chatbots started as a simple automated customer support tool that answered very basic pre-determined queries of a user.
 But the AI-based chatbots of today can easily understand the context of a question.

-By answering up to 80% standard customer queries, we can safely infer that chatbots are more than capable of replicating a simple human conversation and meeting customer expectations.
+By answering up to 80% of standard customer queries, we can safely infer that chatbots are more than capable of replicating a simple human conversation and meeting customer expectations.

 The fact that a chatbot can do this 24/7 is a huge benefit for brands that aim at providing quality customer service but cannot afford round-the-clock assistance.